Music Guidelines

 • Musicians, ensembles, bands or orchestras cannot currently be represented by a major label.
 Independent labels are accepted.

-• Artists to be recorded (whether they are the applicant or not) must demonstrate a minimum of two of the following:
+• Artists to be recorded must provide documentation for a minimum of two of the following:

 • Media coverage.